Incremental Learning of Structured Memory via Closed-Loop Transcription: Method

 \subsection{Linear Discriminative Representation as Memory}

 Consider the task of learning to memorize $k$ classes of objects from images.
-WLOG, we may assume that images of each class belong to a low-dimensional submanifold in the space of images $\mathbb{R}^D$, denoted as $\mathcal{M}_j$, for $ j = 1,\ldots, k$.
-Typically, we are given a set of $n$ samples $\X = [\x^1, \ldots, \x^n] \subset \Re^{D \times n}$ that are partitioned into $k$ subsets $\X = \cup_{j=1}^k \X_j$, with each subset $\X_j$ sampled from $\mathcal{M}_j, j = 1,\ldots, k$.
-The goal here is to learn a compact representation, or a ``memory'', of these $k$ classes from these samples, which can be used for both discriminative (e.g. classification) and generative purposes (e.g. replay).
+Without loss of generality, we may assume that images of each class belong to a low-dimensional submanifold in the space of images $\mathbb{R}^D$, denoted as $\mathcal{M}_j$, for $ j = 1,\ldots, k$.
+Typically, we are given $n$ samples $\X = [\x^1, \ldots, \x^n] \subset \Re^{D \times n}$ that are partitioned into $k$ subsets $\X = \cup_{j=1}^k \X_j$, with each subset $\X_j$ sampled from $\mathcal{M}_j, j = 1,\ldots, k$.
+The goal here is to learn a compact representation, or a ``memory'', of these $k$ classes from these samples, which can be used for both discriminative (e.g. classification) and generative purposes (e.g. sampling and replay).